dacoursey/skinner/README.md

 $skinner [-v|-a] -t http://www.yourtargeturl.biz

-- t	        Target host	            // For now we only accept full URL's
-- r	        Follow redirects        // Not really used yet.
+-t	        Target host	            // For now we only accept full URL's -r	        Follow redirects        // Not really used yet.
-- a	        Print all raw headers
+-a	        Print all raw headers
-- v	        Increase the number of status messages
+-v	        Increase the number of status messages